kmthomas97/instant_message_system/README.md

 ### Client Steps

-3. login to client machine (Windows PC)
+1. login to client machine (Windows PC)

+2. Open Ubuntu on Windows (e.g. WSL)

-4. clone repo to home directory or similar
+3. clone repo to home directory or similar

 `$ cd instant_message_system`

-5. WARNING: If the client and server are not on the same network than use the private IP of the Macbook Pro (75.245.171.86), this can be done by uncommenting/commenting lines 54/56 on the client.c file
+4. WARNING: If the client and server are not on the same network than use the private IP of the Macbook Pro (75.245.171.86), this can be done by uncommenting/commenting lines 54/56 on the client.c file

 `$ gcc client.c -o client`

 `$ ./client`

+### Running Steps

 6. client initiates 'talking' to server